 The need for scaling trauma care in low-resource settings has never been this urgent:

-There are 300 million estimated vulnerable persons worldwide in 2024
+There are 300 million estimated vulnerable persons worldwide in 2024:

 According to the World Health Organization, 300 million vulnerable persons will need humanitarian assistance and protection in 2024 due to conflicts, climate emergencies and other drivers.
+Over a third of these vulnerable persons, as of end-2023, have been forcibly displaced, which is the highest number recorded in history.

-75% of displaced persons are in low- and middle-income countries
+75% of displaced persons are in low- and middle-income countries:

+Majority of refugees and internally-displaced persons seek protection in low- and middle-income countries, potentially impacting socio-economic development.
 As research shows, mental disorders can hinder a person’s ability to contribute to society and the broader economy.

 The estimated rate of mental health workers in the poorest countries are extremely low to attend to the needs of local and displaced populations, averaging 2 workers per 100,000 persons, compared to more than 70 workers in high-income countries.